 Many resources for research are available through the book and periodical sections of the Enid and Tonkawa Libraries.
 NOC Stillwater students have access to the OSU Library.
 In addition, NOC offers electronic links (e.g. Ebsco Host, Proquest, World Wide Web Virtual Library) for researching online on the website at www.noc.edu/library.
 For assistance with any library or general research question, students can use the “Ask a Librarian” function at this link as well.

 Most on-site testing is done within the classroom; however, our testing centers are staffed each weekday and extended hours during midterm and finals weeks to work with students needing ADA accommodations or completing one of the proctored exams required by all of our online courses.
 Students unable to come to an NOC location for a proctored exam should speak to their instructors about the possibility of taking exams in another instructor-approved testing site (e.g. a public university in their area) or of taking the exam using Proctor U. Note, other institutions and Proctor U do charge for this service.
+Students are responsible for scheduling exams and for any costs associated with testing at a site other than NOC.
 Tests taken for an NOC class at an NOC location are proctored at no cost.